jbluemink/Sitecore-Security-Rights-Reporting/README.md

 - 2.4 Support for Sitecore 8.2 and Sitecore 8.1 update 3, Bugfixing
 - 2.5 Support for Sitecore 8.2 update 3, Bugfixing and styling

+Tested on Sitecore 6.5 - 8.2, Version 2.3 and higher only tested on Sitecore 8.x but should work on older versions.

 ## Upgading

 - Install a new package and overwrite.